Washington School (Logansport, Indiana)

-Washington School was a historic school building located at Logansport, Cass County, Indiana.
+Washington School was a historic school building located at Logansport, Indiana.
 It was built in 1899, and was a two-story, square, Richardsonian Romanesque style building of yellow brick with limestone trim.
 It featured a round arch entrance, projecting bays, and a limestone portico supported by paired Ionic order columns on the second story.
 A gymnasium addition was erected in the late-1950s.

 It was listed on the National Register of Historic Places in 1981 and delisted in 1985.